Celebrate the glorious citrus season with this sunny Orange Margarita. This tangy cocktail is super easy to make with just a few ingredients!

 Here’s to this beautiful season of citrus.
 Enjoy!

-If you can't find Cara Cara oranges, blood oranges or bright and tangy naval oranges would also be great.
+If you can't find Cara Cara oranges, blood oranges or bright and tangy naval oranges are also great.

 from a farmgirl's dabbles